Talking to Neighbors Who Have a Barking Dog

 Start by talking to your neighbor calmly and reasonably.
 Even if you do eventually end up in court, a judge isn't likely to be too sympathetic if you didn't make at least some effort to work things out first.
 So it's a no-lose situation, and if you approach it with a modicum of tact, you might be pleasantly surprised by the neighbor's willingness to work toward a solution.

 Sometimes owners are blissfully unaware that there's a problem.
-If a dog barks for hours every day—but only when it's left alone—the owner might not know that a neighbor is being driven crazy by the dog.
-Even if you're sure the neighbor does know about the dog's behavior, it could be better to proceed as though she doesn't: "I knew you'd want to know that Rusty was digging up my zucchini, so that you could prevent it from happening again."
+If a dog barks for hours every day—but only when it's left alone—the owner might not know that neighbors are being driven crazy by the dog.
+Even if it seems impossible your neighbor doesn't know about the dog's behavior, it could be better to proceed gently, as in, "I knew you'd want to know that Rusty seems unhappy while left alone, so that you could take measures to ease his stress and prevent the issue from disturbing our neighborhood peace."

-Focus on Possible Solutions to the Barking Problem
+Focus on Possible Solutions to the Barking Dog Problem

 Try to find out the exact problem.
 It might be easily solved—or the real problem might not be the dog at all.

-Some common problems, such as barking or digging under fences, can be relatively easy to correct with proper training of both the dog and the owner.
+Barking can be corrected with proper training of both the dog and the owner.
 Often, local humane societies offer free advice and referrals to trainers or obedience schools.
 Before you talk to your neighbor, make a few phone calls and see if there are resources you can suggest during your talk.

 Here are some possible ways to get the most from your negotiations: